 3.1.
 QuO: 2nd Coarsest Grain Adaptation

-QuO is an aspect-oriented middleware framework designed by BBN Technologies to support the development of QoS behavior of a system separate from - but complementary to - the development of its functional behavior.
-We used the following QuO components in the WSOA OEP testbed:
+QuO is an aspect-oriented middleware framework created by BBN Technologies to support the development of QoS behavior of a system separate from - but in conjunction with - the development of its functional behavior.